Day trip to Josephine Sculpture Park in Frankfort

 Tips for visiting Josephine Sculpture Park in Frankfort, a unique Kentucky space for families

-Day trips are so important in 2020 so families can find new ways to be together and have fun.
-During this unique time, we are seeking outdoor fun options to present to Louisville families.
-Check this one out!Josephine Sculpture Park is in Frankfort and open dawn to dusk.
+Day trips are so important so families can find new ways to be together and have fun.
+Outdoor fun options allow you to explore with sunshine, and usually some exercise.Josephine Sculpture Park is in Frankfort and open dawn to dusk.
 It is free to visit and they have a donation box near one of the buildings as you drive in.
 Bring some cash to drop in.
 And, this place is very easy to get to off of I-64.
 It is at one of the main exits for Frankfort, making it easy to stop for the restroom or grab to-go lunch to bring with you.

-We stopped for a restroom break before heading there because, although they have a portable restroom at Josephine Sculpture Park during the pandemic, we wanted to take care of that first!
+We stopped for a restroom break before heading there because, although they have a portable restroom at Josephine Sculpture Park we wanted to get that out of the way before we got there.
 Hey, we know parents care about this sort of thing!
+JSP does have one restroom and one portapotty.

 Before you go, take a moment to learn about the history of this park and share it with your children.
 When you arrive at Josephine Sculpture Park, there is a small parking area beyond the house and an open area with picnic tables.
 This can be home base for you because all of the mowed paths throughout the park all lead back to this area.